PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 script | the JavaScript snippet to run text | the value to match with the result

-## Assert Eval Script Contain
+## Assert Eval Script Match

-Asserts that the result of evaluating the specified JavaScript snippet contains the given value.
+Asserts that the result of evaluating the specified JavaScript snippet matches the given value.
 When the assert fails, the test is aborted.
 The snippet may have multiple lines, but only the result of the last line will be returned.

  <p> Note that, by default, the snippet will run in the context of the "selenium" object itself, so <code>this</code> will refer to the Selenium object.
 Use <code>window</code> to refer to the window of your application, e.g. <code>window.document.getElementById('foo')</code> </p> <p> If you need to use a locator to refer to a single element in your application page, you can use <code>this.browserbot.findElement("id=foo")</code> where "id=foo" is your locator. </p>

 ### Usage

 `
-assertEvalScriptContain(script, text)
+assertEvalScriptMatch(script, text)
 `

 ### Parameters